 Anna Eleanor Roosevelt (; October 11, 1884 – November 7, 1962) was an American political figure, diplomat and activist.
 She served as the First Lady of the United States from March 4, 1933 to April 12, 1945 during her husband President Franklin D. Roosevelt's four terms in office, making her the longest serving First Lady of the United States.
 Roosevelt served as United States Delegate to the United Nations General Assembly from 1945 to 1952.President Harry S. Truman later called her the "First Lady of the World" in tribute to her human rights achievements.Roosevelt was a member of the prominent American Roosevelt and Livingston families and a niece of President Theodore Roosevelt.
 She had ...more on Wikipedia

 Age: Dec. at 78 (1884-1962)

-Vivian Mary Hartley, later known as Vivien Leigh, was an English stage and film actress.
-She won two Academy Awards for Best Actress for her performances as "Southern belle" Scarlett O'Hara in Gone with the Wind and Blanche DuBois in the film version of A Streetcar Named Desire, a role she had also played on stage in London's West End in 1949.
-She also won a Tony Award for her work in the Broadway version of Tovarich.
-After her drama school education, Leigh appeared in small roles in four films in 1935 and progressed to the role of heroine in Fire Over England.
-Lauded for her beauty, Leigh felt that it sometimes prevented her from being taken seriously as an actress.
-Despite her fame as a ...more on Wikipedia
+Vivien Leigh (; born Vivian Mary Hartley and styled as Lady Olivier after 1947; 5 November 1913 – 8 July 1967) was a British stage and film actress.
+She won two Academy Awards for Best Actress, for her definitive performances as Scarlett O'Hara in Gone with the Wind (1939) and Blanche DuBois in the film version of A Streetcar Named Desire (1951), a role she had also played on stage in London's West End in 1949.
+She also won a Tony Award for her work in the Broadway musical version of Tovarich (1963).
+After completing her drama school education, Leigh appeared in small roles in four films in 1935 and progressed to the role of heroine in Fire Over England (1937).
+Lauded for her beauty, Leigh ...more on Wikipedia